 The goal of the Statewide Recycling Data Initiative is to provide user-friendly tools that will assess recycling performance by collecting and sharing state-wide data on the amount of waste generated, composted, and recycled.
-This toolkit will include an interactive map that will help the public easily locate the nearest recycling and waste management facilities.
+This toolkit includes an interactive map to help the public easily locate the nearest recycling and waste management facilities.

 Stay up to date and sign up for our recycling email list.

-To make this initiative successful, ongoing participation is needed from recycling and waste management facilities, including, landfills, recycling facilities, composting facilities, solid waste incinerators or facilities that perform solid waste combustion with energy recovery, and other food management facilities such as those that perform biochemical processing, codigestion/anaerobic digestion, and land application.
+To make this initiative successful, ongoing participation is needed from waste management facilities, including, recycling facilities, landfills, composting facilities, solid waste incinerators or facilities that perform solid waste combustion with energy recovery, and other food management facilities such as those that perform biochemical processing, codigestion/anaerobic digestion, and land application.

 How You Can Help